1. I am not a medical student; can I still apply for elective posting?

 10. If my medical school does not have an exchange agreement with NUS Medicine, can we establish one?

-NUS Medicine welcomes interest to establish a bilateral exchange agreement.
+NUS Medicine welcomes interest in establishing a bilateral exchange agreement.
 Interested institutions may send in their request to medelectives@nus.edu.sg.
+NUS Medicine will deliberate on the next course of action to proceed.

 The applicant is a registered undergraduate medical student of the applicant’s University and will still be a registered undergraduate medical student of the applicant’s University during the period of the elective attachment.